filecoin-project/FIPs/FIPS/fip-xxx-ni-porep.md

 ## Simple Summary

 This proposal presents a new PoRep protocol (Non-Interactive PoRep) that removes `PreCommit` when onboarding Committed Capacity (CC) sectors.
-This document is designed to replace the existing, accepted [FIP-0090: Non-Interactive PoRep](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0090.md) in its entirety.
+This proposal builds on and supersedes  [FIP-0090: Non-Interactive PoRep](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0090.md).

 As a result, we have